cilium/cilium.io/src/posts/2021-02-10-network-policy-editor/index.md

 So how do you solve this?

-🤓 <a href="https://editor.cilium.io/?policy-tutorial=allow-kube-dns" target="_blank">Click here to see and fix the mistake in the editor</a>
+🤓 <a href="https://editor.cilium.io/?policy-tutorial=allow-kube-dns" target="_blank" rel="noopener noreferrer">Click here to see and fix the mistake in the editor</a>

 ### Mistake 3: Using Traditional Networking Constructs